vgauthier/webinfo/README.md

 ## Todo
 * Fetch info about MX
+* add option to create a ip list of dns server
 * ~~clean code~~
 * ~~Fix issue with tls~~
 * ~~print json output to stdout~~